Breastfeeding Tips for Better Sleep

 Some experts worry that feeding a baby for 5 to 10 minutes alternating between each breast will fill the baby with the more watery foremilk and lead to more night waking.
 They think that the baby must get the rich hindmilk to make him sleepy (like a heavy meal makes us drowsy).

-Others believe that babies drink down more milk when they’re given both sides during each meal.
+Others believe that babies drink down more milk when you’re alternating breasts during each meal.
 (More milk flows quickly during the first minutes of a feeding; then it slows down to a slow drip, drip, drip.)

 Here is my personal recommendation: Try both ways to see what’s best for your baby.